-Generic skills are skills, abilities and attributes which are fundamental in helping students to acquire, construct and apply They are developed through the learning and knowledge. teaching that take place in different subjects or key learning areas, and are transferable to different learning situations.
-Nine types of generic skills are identified in the Hong Kong school curriculum, i.e. collaboration skills, communication skills, creativity, critical thinking skills, information technology skills, numeracy skills, problem solving skills, self-management skills and study skills.
+Generic skills are skills, abilities and attributes which are fundamental in helping students to acquire, construct and apply knowledge.
+They are developed through learning and teaching that take place in different subjects or key learning areas, and are transferable to different learning Nine types of generic skills are identified in situations.
+Hong Kong school curriculum, i.e. the collaboration skills, communication skills, creativity, critical thinking skills, information technology skills, mathematical problem solving skills, self-management skills and selflearning skills.